-Preston Taylor Stone is writer-performer from South Carolina.
+Preston Taylor Stone, M.A. is writer-performer from South Carolina.
 He is of mixed-blood Cherokee descent (Eastern Band).
 His poetry and/or fiction has appeared or is forthcoming in The Chronicle, Flash Fiction Magazine, The Moth, Poetry Quarterly, and New Reader Magazine.
 He has been a reader and blogger for Spry Literary Journal and Flash Fiction Editor for Crack the Spine Literary Magazine.
 He is a founder and the current chief editor of KAIROS Literary Magazine.

 Stone’s performing credits include The Warehouse Theatre productions of Evil Dead, The Musical and The Complete Works of William Shakespeare: abridged.
 He was also featured in Clemson Players’ productions of The Laramie Project, Loot, Eurydice, and Working, The Musical.
 He was in the TheatreUnhinged production of Dog Sees God and directed the TheatreUnhinged production of Jean Genet’s The Maids.

 As a consultant, Stone specializes in social media, visual and digital marketing and design, and professional and academic research.
 He works with small businesses and other organizations in the southeastern U.S. to create promotional marketing strategies in order to enhance online visibility.
 In addition to this, he is a freelance copywriter and editor.
 He has been featured as a contributor on Evolve with Tzima to talk social media marketing and on Write On SC with Dr. Kasie Whitener to speak on writing craft.